lvlivingston/bamabargainbarn/readme.md

 # ![Banner Photo](./images/ADD BANNER.png)
-A Python with Django and PostgreSQL eCommerce web application created by Leah Livingston
+An eCommerce web application by Leah Livingston

 ---
 ### **Project Description**

 🐴 Howdy 🤠 and welcome to the "🏆 Bama 🏈 Bargain 🉐 Barn 🚜" an online eCommerce web application where you can buy from our current inventory of Alabama Football merchandise <i>cough cough Roll Tide cough</i>.
-We shy away from items that require sizing, because, well you know... inventory; but you'll find our current deals online 24/7/365 and they're a bargain!
+We shy away from items that require sizing, because, well you know... inventory; but you'll find our current bargains online 24 / 7 / 365!

 [Click Here to Check out the Shop Now](https://bamabargainbarn.herokuapp.com/)